NiceAesth/aiosu/.github/SECURITY.rst

 Reporting a Vulnerability
 -------------------------

-If you notice any vulnerabilities, pleae contact me urgently at nice@aesth.dev or via security advisories in the repository.
+If you notice any vulnerabilities, please contact me urgently at nice@aesth.dev or via security advisories in the repository.

 Depending on the issue, a resolution will be attempted in up to a week.